Dave Simmons (linebacker, born 1943)

-David Alan Simmons (August 3, 1943 – November 7, 1994) was a professional American football linebacker in the National Football League for the St. Louis Cardinals, New Orleans Saints, and Dallas Cowboys.
+David Alan Simmons (August 3, 1943 – November 7, 1994) was a professional American football linebacker in the National Football League (NFL) for the St. Louis Cardinals, New Orleans Saints, and Dallas Cowboys.
 He played college football at Georgia Tech.

 Early years

 Simmons attended Stephen F. Austin High School, where he played as a fullback.
 He accepted a football scholarship from Georgia Tech where he played at center and linebacker.

 Professional career

 St. Louis Cardinals

-Simmons was selected in the second round (26th overall) of the 1965 NFL Draft by the St. Louis Cardinals.
-He was also selected by the Buffalo Bills in the fifth round (40th overall) of the 1965 AFL Draft.
+Simmons was selected in the second round (26th overall) of the 1965 NFL draft by the St. Louis Cardinals.
+He was also selected by the Buffalo Bills in the fifth round (40th overall) of the 1965 AFL draft.
 He was a backup linebacker and played on special teams.
 In 1966, he injured his ribs while playing against the Dallas Cowboys in the sixth game of the season and was placed on the injured reserve list.

 New Orleans Saints

 He was selected by the New Orleans Saints in the 1967 NFL expansion draft.
 He was a part of franchise's inaugural season and played in eleven games.
 On August 15, 1968, he was traded to the Dallas Cowboys in exchange for a fourth round draft choice (#102-Bob Hudspeth).